-- The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are moderately plastic to highly plastic in character.
-Potential vertical movement on the order of 1 1⁄2 to 3 1⁄2 inches is estimated at the pavement subgrade elevation. - Clay or Marl / Limestone subgrades are anticipated.
-Pavement section recommendations are based on a CBR value of 3.0 (clay subgrade). - Input parameters are shown in Table No. 3 (Summary Table.
-B).
-Please call us to provide pavement recommendations, if needed, for different input values. - If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations.
+- The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are moderately plastic to plastic in character.
+Potential vertical movement on the order of 2 % to 3 % inches is estimated at existing grade elevation. - Brown Clay or Tan Sandy Clay subgrades are anticipated.
+Pavement section recommendations are based on clay subgrade, with a Design CBR value of 2.5. - Input parameters are shown in Table No. 3 (Summary Table A).
+Please call us to provide pavement recommendations, if needed, for different input values.